Computer Programming with Python

 CP-Algorithms • Graph guide

-Lecture 9 Testing & Debugging Deep-Dive: pytest fixtures, coverage, pdb, logging config, profiling
+Week 9 Testing & Debugging Deep-Dive: pytest fixtures, coverage, pdb, logging config, profiling; Exception hierarchies, input validation; Ethics & reproducibility

-End-to-end debugging workflow on prior homework Appendix B (Debugging) & Ch 11 §11.4 (try/except) Algorithm analysis Guttag Ch 8-9;
+End-to-end debugging workflow on prior homework • Responsible tool/AI usage caselets • Numerical Methods: Symmetric matrix eigenvalue problems: power iteration & Rayleigh quotient, compare with numpy.linalg.eig Appendix B (Debugging) & Ch 11 §11.4 (try/except) Algorithm analysis Guttag Ch 8–9; Kiusalaas Ch 9

 pdb tutorial (Real Python)